Ready for a test?

 Stockholm Men’s clinic

 Stockholm Men’s Clinic is specifically intended for all men, and the staff there have good expertise when it comes to men who have sex with men.
 To make an appointment, call during phone hours or use their online booking service which you’ll find on their english website.
-There is also a drop-in clinic on Tuesdays, when you don’t need an appointment but can just turn up and wait.
+There is also a drop-in clinic on Tuesdays and Fridays, when you don’t need an appointment but can just turn up and wait.

 If you want to visit a youth clinic, you can go umo.se, a website with information and contact details for youth clinics, and a lot of other useful info.
 The amount of information in English is limited so please use Google Translate or similar tools.